THE EMBATTLED RELATIONSHIP WITH FOOD

 A SPECTRUM OF BEHAVIOURS AND ATTITUDES

-Eating behaviours and attitudes around body image are believed to exist on a continuum ranging from healthy to disordered – with eating disorders such as Anorexia Nervosa, Bulimia Nervosa and Binge Eating Disorder representing the disordered end.
-Many people, however, do not have eating disorders, but find themselves somewhere in the middle of this spectrum, worrying or feeling guilty about their food choices, feeling uncertain of how to eat healthily, dieting chronically, or believing that they will be happy once they have lost weight or have attained a slimmer or fitter body.
+Most people are familiar with eating disorders (EDs) such as Anorexia Nervosa, Bulimia Nervosa and Binge Eating Disorder.
+But eating behaviours and attitudes around body image are believed to exist on a continuum ranging from healthy to disordered – with EDs representing the disordered end.
+Many people find themselves somewhere in the middle of this spectrum, and although they may not have an ED, they worry or feel guilty about their food choices, feel uncertain of how to eat healthily, diet chronically, or believe that they will be happy once they have lost weight or have attained a slimmer or fitter body.
 Some people overeat regularly, or eat mindlessly or to cope with unpleasant or stressful situations (i.e. for comfort).

 HOW DOES COUNSELLING HELP?